FlyingWorkshop/Desmos-Creations/README.md

 # Desmos-Creations
 Links to cool graphs I made on Desmos!
 Use this [link](https://flyingworkshop.github.io/Desmos-Creations/) to access the web version.
+(The website is unstable on mobile).

 ## FAVORITES
 - [General Phase Portrait](https://www.desmos.com/calculator/ghglimhqjq)